correah2009/HyperionDev-React-Level2-Task10/README.md

 ## Task User Stories

-Create a React app that:
+Create a React app with the following criteria:

-○ Contains a Dropdown that allows a user to select which functionality they want to use on your site.
-The options should be ‘Currency converter’ and ‘Win!’.

-○ Contains a component that converts currencies.
-This component should be displayed when the user selects ‘Currency converter’ from the Dropdown.
-The user should be able to enter a figure in dollars and the app should calculate and display the amount in South African Rands, UK pounds and Euros.
-The components that display the converted values should be children of the conversion component.
-BONUS (personal challenge): Developed feature to add more currency inputs to see multiple currency conversions.

-○ Contains a component that allows the user to play a simple game.
-This component should be displayed when the user selects ‘Win!’ from the Dropdown.
-The user should be shown three ‘Card’ components that they can click.
-When the user clicks on a ‘card’ the card should be ‘turned’ to reveal a message which either indicates that they’ve won a prize or that they’ve lost.
-They should only be able to pick one ‘card’ with each try.
-Once they’ve picked a ‘card’ they should no longer be able to click the ‘cards’ but should either be able to ‘Try again’ or ‘Quit’.
-The winning card should be different each time.
+1. It should be created using Create React App.
+2. It should include attractively styled components (at least 4 different types of components) that respond to user interaction.
+Feel free to use React-Bootstrap or another library and/or your own custom stylesheets.
+3. A number of components should be rendered using the array.Map() method.
+Each component rendered in this way should have a key that uniquely identifies it (see Task: React II).
+4. User interaction should modify the state of some components.
+5. The state of two or more components should be synced.
+6. The user should be able to restart the game.
+7. The user should be clearly informed if they have “won” or “lost” the game.
+8. (Optional)The user should easily be able to request “help” that will inform the user about the rules of the game from the UI.
+9. The UI should be attractive, easy to use and intuitive.
+10. It should include a file called “readMe.md” which explains the rules of the game.
+This file should also provide clear instructions that an end user will be able to follow to be able to install and run your app on their local machine.
+11. Your mentor should be able to launch your app by typing ‘npm start’ from the command line interface.
+12. The file structure of the project should be well organized in line with guidelines ​here​.
+13. Your code should be well documented with appropriate comments.
+The code should also be easy to read adhering to ​Google’s style guide about indentation, meaningful variable and component names etc.